Headings

 # Markdown Graphs

-You can add graphs to your presentation by leveraging code blocks and specifying mermaid as the desired language:
+You can add graphs to your presentation by leveraging code blocks and specifying `mermaid` as the language:

 ```mermaid